mapilary/mapilary-integration-starter/docs/en/02_Users_administration.md

 * dispatcher
 * courier

 ***Administrator*** is the role with unlimited permissions.
 For the sake of security, we advise configuring a single administrator for each company.
 Administrator usually performs the following actions:

 * creating and managing user accounts

 ***Dispatcher*** is a person, who primarily assigns jobs (deliveries) to the couriers.
 Dispatcher usually performs the following actions:

 * creating and managing jobs
 * assigning jobs to the couriers

-***courier*** is a person, who performs the job in the field. (e.g. picking up the parcels and delivering them to the consignees)
+***Courier*** is a person, who performs the job in the field (e.g. picking up the parcels and delivering them to the consignees).
 Courier usually performs the following actions:

 * accepting jobs assigned by the dispatcher
 * marking the jobs as completed (e.g. parcel successfully delivered)